 Q: The SIAS and/or TIC must be corrected.
 What is the best method?

 A: If corrections must be made, place a line through the incorrect information, and then add the correct information.
-In "lining" through information, it should be done in such a way that the incorrect information is still visible.
+In "lining" through information, complete it in such a way that the incorrect information is still visible.
 Do not use correction fluid.
 Both the resident and manager should initial and date the change to indicate both parties were aware of the change.

 A: Yes.
 If the unit number is not known until the time of move-in, it can be added at the time the TIC and lease are signed.